 - Salt to taste

 - Heat oil in a large pot or very deep skillet over medium high heat.

-- Add the Flavour Base ingredients and cook for 3 minutes until the onion is translucent.
+- Add onion and garlic, cook for 3 minutes until onion is translucent.

-- Add the potatoes and cook for a further 2 minutes.
+- Add the potatoes and stir to coat in the Spices.
 If the spices start to stick to the bottom of the pot, add a tiny splash of water.